Preparing Your Company for COVID-19 Vaccines

 Within your organization, you might identify trusted leaders who reach different groups within your workforce and invite them to learn about vaccination, get comfortable with information from public health experts and engage other employees in conversations.
 You might even ask these “ambassadors” to write a social media or blog post, or feature them in an employee newsletter or other communication.
 This not only serves to further educate your workforce, but also to encourage them to get vaccinated.
 The more your messages can come from across the organization—authentically—the more widespread the conversation will be.
 It’s important to make sure your educational messengers are equipped to deliver information from CDC, FDA, your state / local health department and other trusted health sources.

 Some of your employees and workers may have different experiences with COVID-19 and unique concerns or questions about vaccines.
-According to research from the Ad Council and the COVID Collaborative:
+Polling data shows higher concern about vaccination among conservative/Republican or Trump voters:

 We’ve prepared audience insights and guidance to help you better understand the unique questions and concerns of Black, Hispanic, American Indian and Alaska Native populations.
 You should also engage employee resource groups—or even supervisors or informal leaders from the population groups within your workforce—to better understand specific concerns, identify unique needs and share information in a way that speaks to concerns they have about vaccines.